rodrigorc/papercraft/README.md

 With this tool you can create the pieces to be cut as big as you want.

-### Tab mode
+### Flap mode

-In this mode, if you click an open edge the tab will switch to the other side.
-Press the Shift key while clicking to hide the tab.
+In this mode, if you click an open edge the flap will switch to the other side.
+Press the Shift key while clicking to hide the flap.

 #### Face mode